trambarhq/mark-gor/README.md

 Type: `string`
 Default: `github`
-Used by: HTMLRenderer, ReactRenderer
+Used by: BaseRenderer

 Controls how header IDs are generated.
 By default, the library follows the convention used in GitHub.
-Set this option to `marked` if you want to replicate the library's odd behaviors.
+Set this option to `marked` if you want to replicate that library's odder behaviors.

 ### decodeEntities